Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ```

-Wait for a minute to check the results in the salesreport table or refresh the DT manually.
+Wait for a minute to check the results in the **salesreport** table or refresh the DT manually.

 ```
 select * from salesreport limit 10;
 select count(*) from salesreport;
 ```

-So, we just created a DAG using Dynamic Tables.
+That’s it, we created a DAG using Dynamic Tables.
 It runs whenever there is data in the upstream pipeline(raw base tables), this is made possible by setting the LAG to "DOWNSTREAM".
 Dynamic tables lag or target lag can defined in terms of time or dependency [referred from other dynamic tables](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#understanding-target-lag)

 <!-- ------------------------ -->
 ## Usecase: data validation using Dynamic table

-The DAG that we created above will build our data pipeline but there are many use cases of DT, like creating data validation checks or data quality etc. In our data set, we want to know if a product is running low on inventory, lets say less than 10%
+The DAG that we created above will build our data pipeline but there are many use cases of DT, like creating data validation checks or data quality etc. In our data set, we want to know if a product is running low on inventory, let's say less than 10%

 ```
 CREATE OR REPLACE DYNAMIC TABLE PROD_INV_ALERT